Swimming Pool Rules and Regulations

 1. Only Aquaventure aquatics staff are authorized to teach swimming lessons within our facilities.
 No activity for private gain is permitted at any time.

-2. Parents, in order to assist us in offering a quality program for your child, we ask that you do not remain at water’s edge during the class unless specifically requested by an instructor (e.g. Sidekicks or Mighty Tykes lessons).
+2. Parents, in order to assist us in offering a quality program for your child, we ask that you remain in the observation room unless speci cally requested by an instructor (e.g. Sidekicks or Mighty Tykes lessons).
 Experience has shown that children are easily distracted by their parents due to their short attention spans.

 3. The program fee covers only the lesson and no other use of the facility.
 Persons wishing to swim following their lesson must request approval or provide evidence of a valid membership as appropriate.